KanmiTitus/Chat-Commerce-Dashboard/README.md

 # Chat-Commerce-Dashboard

-# Overview
+## Overview
 Clickatell empowers businesses to connect with their customers via SMS, WhatsApp, and other channels, enabling seamless communication, engagement, and transactions.
 As a BI & Data Visualization Specialist, in the BI & Data Analytics team, I was tasked to perform an end-end analysis, provided with a flat file to be loaded into My SQL Server database, submit a .SQL data dump of the dataset, write SQL query that answers business questions to provide insights into client engagement, our clients end users demographic, end user activity ranking, transaction analysis and interaction success rate.
 Lastly, develop dashboards that drive actionable insights for our clients.

+## Goals
-This dashboard is a comprehensive BI solution designed to deliver real-time insights into inbound and outbound interactions between our clients and their end users.
+- Build a comprehensive BI solution designed to deliver real-time insights into inbound and outbound interactions between our clients and their end users.
 It integrates data on transactions conducted through these interactions and visualizes the distribution of clients and end users across regions and industries.

-The dashboard empowers stakeholders and our clients to make informed decisions from insights derived from tracking chat or interaction success and failure rates about successful, pending, and failed transactions, and understand our client based on resource allocation for marketing and commercial spending.
+- The dashboard empowers stakeholders and our clients to make informed decisions from insights derived from tracking chat or interaction success and failure rates about successful, pending, and failed transactions, and understand our client based on resource allocation for marketing and commercial spending.
 It aims to optimize acquisition costs and identify areas for improvement to enhance client satisfaction and improve customer retention rates.

 ## Problem Statement
 ###  SQL Problem Statement
-- Client Engagement Analysis:
-  - Write a query to list the top 5 clients with the highest number of interactions (messages) in the last 2 years.
+- List our top 5 clients with the highest number of interactions (messages) in the last 2 years.
 Include their client ID, client name, message direction, and the total number of interactions.
-- User Demographics and Engagement
-  - Find the average user engagement score for each region and gender, considering only users aged 25-40.
+- What are the average user engagement scores for each region and gender, considering only users aged 25-40?
-- Transaction Analysis
-  - Write a query to calculate the total transaction amount for each client in the past year.
-Display the client ID, client name, and total transaction amount (successful transactions only).
+- What's the total successful transaction amount for each client in the past year?
-- Interaction Success Rate
 - Determine the success rate of interactions (percentage of "Delivered" messages) for each communication channel.
-- End User Activity Ranking
-  - Rank the end users by their total number of transactions in each region.
-Display the user ID, region, total transactions, and rank, showing only the top 3 users per region.
+- Who are the top 3 end users per region? by their total number of transactions in each region?

 ### Power BI Problem statement
 - Develop an Insightful Dashboard
   - Use the dataset to build an interactive Power BI dashboard that highlights trends, patterns, and actionable insights.